andrew714-star/Eventapptest2/replit.md

 The server uses middleware for request logging and error handling, with a clean separation between route handlers and storage operations.

-## Data Storage
+## Data Storage & Collection

-The application uses a flexible storage architecture:
+The application uses a flexible storage architecture with automated data collection:

-- **Current Implementation**: In-memory storage with mock data for development
+- **Current Implementation**: In-memory storage with automated event collection from multiple sources
-- **Database Schema**: Designed for PostgreSQL with Drizzle ORM
+- **Database Schema**: Designed for PostgreSQL with Drizzle ORM, includes source tracking fields
 - **Migration Strategy**: Drizzle Kit for database migrations and schema management
 - **Future Integration**: Ready to connect to Neon Database or other PostgreSQL providers
+- **Data Collection**: EventDataCollector service that aggregates events from city websites, school districts, Chamber of Commerce, and community organizations
+- **Automatic Sync**: Periodic synchronization every 6 hours with manual sync capabilities
+- **Source Management**: Admin interface to enable/disable data sources and monitor sync status

-The schema defines events with comprehensive fields including categorization, location, timing, and metadata for source tracking.
+The schema defines events with comprehensive fields including categorization, location, timing, source attribution, and metadata for tracking data origins.

 ## Component Architecture